xtditom/YourDynamicDashboard/README.md

 ## 📄 License

-This project is licensed under the **Creative Commons BY-NC-SA 4.0 License**.
-See the `LICENSE` file for more details.
+This project is licensed under the Creative Commons BY-NC-SA 4.0 License.
+See the [LICENSE](LICENSE) file for more details.

 ---